TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 You are only allowed to have a maximum of 6 players for a heist.
 You are not required to wear gang clothing, but all outfits must match.

+You are NOT to third party or get involved with another group doing a heist (you can not take someone elses heist from them or interfere with it)

 # Cayo Perico Island

 This is a RED ZONE complete KILL ON SIGHT ZONE - No Mans Land - You are at full risk of being killed. robbed or both.